arangodb/graph-importer/README.md

 Make a graph with `num_cliques` many vertices, add edges with probability `inter_cliques_density`.
 Then replace every vertex `v` by a set `V` of vertices of size randomly chosen between `min_size_clique` and `max_size_clique` with equal probability.
 Add edges between vertices of `V` where an edge is _not_ added with probability `prob_missing`.
-(We call the subgraph induced by `V` a clique although it is not necessarily a complete subgraph.
+(We call the subgraph induced by `V` a clique, although it is not necessarily a complete subgraph.
 The idea is that if `prob_missing` is very low, the resulting subgraph is "almost" a clique.)
 Replace edges `(v,w)` by `num_edges_between_cliques(|V_v|, |V_w|)` edges between the cliques, choosing endpoints in the cliques randomly with equal distribution.